openservicemesh/osm/README.md

 1. Effortless to install, maintain, and operate
 1. Painless to troubleshoot
 1. Easy to configure via [Service Mesh Interface (SMI)][2]

+### Documentation
+Documentation pertaining to the usage of Open Service Mesh is made available at [docs.openservicemesh.io](https://docs.openservicemesh.io/).

+Documentation pertaining to development, release workflows, and other repository specific documentation, can be found in the [docs folder](/docs).

 ### Features